-Where Work and Affordability Meet: A Balanced Job Market in 2025
+Where Work and Affordability Meet: A Balanced Job Market

 A thriving job market is about more than just the money.
 While high salaries are welcome, long-term career growth, job stability, and quality of life are key to creating a well-rounded working environment.
 CoworkingCafe’s ranking explores where this balance is best achieved by evaluating employment trends, business activity, and local housing affordability across major British cities.